gdg-cebu/event-website/readme.md

 cd event-website

 npm ci
+npm run prepare
 npm run dev
 # visit the site at http://localhost:3000

 # run the stackbit editor, then follow the instructions in the console
 npx stackbit dev
 ```

+When contributing to this project,

+1. Open an issue in the repository to discuss the change to be introduced
+1. Work on the changes in a separate branch
+1. After finishing the changes, open a pull request to the `main` branch

 ## License